RedneckLovinLife/pbrp_clothingitems/README.md

 Fisrt off, a HUGE shout out to @MrBluffz for the original ESX code https://github.com/MrBluffz

-This is a simple script for doing single pieces of clothes as items!
+This is a simple script for doing clothes as items!
 It especially works great for chains & other jewelry, turnout gear, or entire outfits even.